kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 - the Job controller reconciles jobs with the `managed-by` label equal to `job-controller.k8s.io`
 - the Job controller reconciles jobs without the `managed-by` label
 - the Job controller does not reconcile a job with any other value of the `managed-by` label
+- the Job controller reconciles jobs with custom `managed-by` label when the feature gate is disabled

 During the implementation more scenarios might be covered.